Science of Microspectroscopy

 Jablonski Energy Level Diagram Depicting Absorbance and Fluorescence Transitions

 The UV-visible-NIR microspectrophotometer is designed to measure spectra of microscopic areas or microscopic samples.
-It can be configured to measure the transmittance, absorbance, reflectance, polarization and fluorescence of sample areas as small as one micron.
+It can be configured to measure the transmission, absorption, reflectance, polarization and fluorescence of sample areas as small as one micron.

-Microspectroscopy is the study of the quantized energy transfer between radiation and matter.
+Spectroscopy is the study of quantized energy transfers between radiation and matter; microscpectroscopy is spectroscopic studies on microscopic scales.
 The energy of light is directly related to its wavelength by the Einstein-Planck relationship:

-For a photon to be absorbed, the energy of the photon must correspond to the difference in energy between the ground state and the excited state to which the electron transfers.
-As can be seen in the diagram, the electron jumps to the first excited state (S1) when a photon of the corresponding energy is absorbed.
-If a photon of a higher energy, one that corresponds to the difference between the ground and say the second excited state (S2), were absorbed, the electron would jump the S2 state.
+For a photon to be absorbed, the energy of the photon must be exactly the same as the difference in energy between the ground state and the excited state to which the electron transfers.
+As can be seen in the diagram, the electron jumps to the first excited state (S1) when an electron of the corresponding energy is absorbed.
+If a photon of a higher energy, one that matched the difference between the ground and say the second excited state (S2), were absorbed, the electron would jump from the ground state to the S2 state.

 Reflectance microspectroscopy simply measures the spectra of electromagnetic energy reflected from the sample.
-The portion that is not reflected may have been absorbed (see above) or transmitted through the sample (if transparent to that wavelength of light) or even scattered.
+The portion that is not reflected may have been absorbed (see above), transmitted through the sample (if transparent to that wavelength of light) or even scattered.
 Reflected light may be divided into two types: specular and diffuse.
 Simply put, specular reflectance is like the reflectance from a mirror.
 The light is reflected at the same angle as it impinges upon the mirror surface.
-Diffuse reflectance is similar to what occurs with white paper.
-Light is effectively reflected at all angles.Chemistry and Color
+Diffuse reflectance is similar to what occurs with white paper where light is effectively reflected at all angles.Chemistry and Color

 Substances absorb, reflect or emit light in ways that are dependant upon their chemical structure and their environment.
-Examples include the pigments found in automotive paints that reflect specific wavelengths of light which we perceive as a color...or quantum dots, commonly used for biological analysis, that emit light of specific wavelengths when excited and then decay back to the ground state with the emission of photons.
+Examples include the pigments found in automotive paints that reflect specific wavelengths of light which we perceive as a color, or quantum dots, commonly used for biological analysis, that emit light of specific wavelengths after excitation.
 The optical properties of these colorants depend upon the molecular structure of their chromophores (the molecules that interact with the light) as well as their environment.
 Measuring the optical properties of these molecules on the microscale is called microspectroscopy.